 Sleep apnoea and snoring

 Research suggests that consistent practice - typically 10 to 30 minutes a day - can reduce the incidence of apnoea by nearly 50% in some adults.
-Beyond structural strengthening, these exercises promote nasal breathing, which is crucial because mouth breathing during sleep significantly increases the likelihood of airway collapse.
+Beyond strengthening the airway, these exercises promote nasal breathing.
+Mouth breathing during sleep significantly increases the likelihood of airway collapse.
+Through increased nose breathing you can improve upper airway hygiene, optimise oxygenation, feel more relaxed and gain more energy leading to healthier lifestyle.

 Key Exercises for Sleep Apnoea